obsidiandynamics/kafdrop/README.md

 # APIs
 ## JSON endpoints
 Starting with version 2.0.0, Kafdrop offers a set of Kafka APIs that mirror the existing HTML views.
 Any existing endpoint can be returned as JSON by simply setting the `Accept: application/json` header.
-There are also two endpoints that are JSON only:
+Some endpoints are JSON only:

-* `/topic`: Returns array of all topic names.
+* `/topic`: Returns a list of all topics.
-* `/topic/{topicName}/{consumerId}`: Returns partition offset and lag details for a specific topic and consumer.

 ## Swagger
 To help document the Kafka APIs, Swagger has been included.
 The Swagger output is available by default at the following Kafdrop URL: